-According to the ACS Five-Year estimate (2017-2021), 237,732 people in the Kansas City region live with a disability, representing 11 percent of the region's population.
-The three counties with the largest populations of people living with a disability are Jackson, Johnson, and Wyandotte counties.
-An estimated 38 percent live in Jackson County, 21 percent in Johnson County, and 10 percent in Wyandotte County.
+Overview: According to the ACS Five-Year estimate (2017-2021), 237,732 people in the Kansas City region live with a disability, representing 11% of the region's population.
+The three counties with the largest populations of people living with a disability are Jackson, Johnson, and Clay counties.
+An estimated 38% live in Jackson County, 21% in Johnson County, and 10% in Wyandotte County.
 Wyandotte and Cass counties have slightly higher proportions of disabled persons to their total population.
-Disabilities recorded by the US Census Bureau include those affecting sight, hearing, physical mobility and cognitive abilities.
+Disabilities recorded by the U.S. Census Bureau include those affecting sight, hearing, physical mobility and cognitive abilities.